SANJEEV08/Ultrasonic-Flowmeter-Fault-Detection/README.md

 ![](model-performance.PNG)

 ## Productionization -
 In this step, I built a Streamlit app which was hosted on a local webserver by following along with the Youtube videos in the reference section above.
 The app takes in a request with a list of values from the meter and returns an approximate prediction class .
-Furthermore the app is hosted on the cloud via the Heroku platform for multiple access all across the company .